-A construction site is a notoriously dangerous environment that carries significant risk of injury to construction workers.
+A construction site is a notoriously dangerous environment that carries a significant risk of injury to construction workers.

 In fact, according to the Occupational Safety and Health Administration, approximately 4,405 employees in the United States were severely injured or killed on the job last year.